sourdoughbredd/blog-api/README.md

 ## Description

 This is a blog API that allows users to create, read, update, and delete blog posts and comments.
 It includes user authentication and authorization features to ensure secure access to the blog functionalities.
+It also uses CORS policies to limit access to certain client URLs.

 ## Table of Contents